ilopushenko/ilopushenko.github.io/_projects/1_wasm_StokesVector.md

 <!------------------------------------------------------------ PAGE CONTENT: introduction ------------------------------------------------------------>
 This is a small app to compute and visualize parameters of either fully or partially polarized light from the supplied Stokes vector $$ S=[S_0, S_1, S_2, S_3]^T=[I, Q, U, V]^T $$.
-Source code for the underlying MATLAB® class will be available on GitHub and MATLAB Exchange. <!-- Examples provided below can also be launched in GNU Octave, particularly in its web version. -->
+Source code for the underlying MATLAB® class is available on [GitHub](https://github.com/ilopushenko/StokesPolarization) and [MATLAB Exchange](https://se.mathworks.com/matlabcentral/fileexchange/162151-stokes-polarization). <!-- Examples provided below can also be launched in GNU Octave, particularly in its web version. -->

 In the following, we fully comply with [M. Born and E. Wolf (1980)](#further-reading), sections §1.4 and §10.8. <!-- in particular, decision and ispiration comes from .... --> For more details, please refer to these chapters or see theoretical reference at the bottom of the page.<!--, see theoretical reference at the bottom of the page, and/or have a look at the blog post. -->